Azure/azure-cosmos-dotnet-v3/Microsoft.Azure.Cosmos.Samples/Tools/Benchmark/README.md

 ## Running on Azure

-If you quickly get results, you can use our [guide to leverage Azure Container Instances](./AzureContainerInstances/README.md) to execute the benchmarks in any number of Azure regions with very little setup required.
+If you want to quickly get results, you can use our [guide to leverage Azure Container Instances](./AzureContainerInstances/README.md) to execute the benchmarks in any number of Azure regions with very little setup required.